-- · base salary
+- base salary;

 - annual performance-based cash incentives;

-- · equity incentive awards;
+- equity incentive awards;

-- severance and change in control benefits;
+- severance and change in control benefits; and

-- · broad-based health and welfare benefits; and
+- broad-based health, welfare and retirement benefits.

-- 401(k) plan available to all employees.

-We award annual merit-based increases in base salary based upon an assessment of each executive's performance, the scope of his or her responsibilities and appropriate benchmarks.
+We award annual increases in base salary based upon an assessment of each executive's performance, the scope of his or her responsibilities and appropriate benchmarks.
 We determine annual performance-based cash incentives for our executive officers based on achievement of a combination of corporate goals and individual performance.
-We typically grant stock options to our executive officers upon commencement of their employment, annually following a review of their individual performance and in connection with any promotion.
-The mix of compensation components is designed to reward annual results as well as drive long-term company performance and create stockholder value.
+We typically make equity grants to our executive officers upon commencement of their employment, annually following a review of their individual performance and in connection with any promotion.

+The mix of compensation components is designed to reward annual results as well as to incentivize long-term company performance and create stockholder value.

-Our Compensation Committee does not have a formal or informal policy for allocating between long-term and short-term compensation, between cash and non-cash compensation or among different forms of non-cash compensation.
-Instead, our Compensation Committee exercises its judgment to determine what it believes to be the appropriate level and mix of the various compensation components, after reviewing information provided by Arnosti Consulting and other relevant data.
+Our Compensation Committee does not have a formal or informal policy for allocating a mix between long-term and short-term compensation, between cash and non-cash compensation or among different forms of non-cash compensation.
+Instead, our Compensation Committee exercises its judgment to determine what it believes to be the appropriate level and mix of the various compensation components, after reviewing information provided by our compensation consultant and other relevant data.
 We generally strive to provide our executive officers with a balance of short-term and long-term incentives to encourage and reward consistently strong performance.
-Ultimately, the objective in allocating between long-term and currently paid compensation is to ensure adequate base compensation to attract and retain talent, while providing incentives to maximize long-term value for our company and our stockholders.
+Ultimately, the objective in providing the balance between long-term and current compensation is to ensure adequate base and short-term incentive compensation to attract and retain talent, while providing incentives to maximize long-term value for our company and our stockholders.